Kapeli/cheatsheets/README.md

 # Guidelines

-Important: don't let guidelines stop you from contributing a cheat sheet.
-Even if your cheat sheet does not follow the guidelines, it will be accepted and then modified/improved later on by me.

 **1. Naming**

 All the `categories`, `commands` and `names` in your cheat sheet will be inserted in the search index and will be searchable within Dash.
 Try to keep these entries as concise as possible and complement them with `notes` if more details are required.